AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/express-sample/README.md

 ### In a msal-browser sample (e.g. [VanillaJSTestApp2.0](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-browser-samples/VanillaJSTestApp2.0))

 1. Replace client id, authority, and token request scopes with information from above app registration.
-Note that token request scopes should only have the custom scope, and no MS Graph scopes, otherwise the token will not be able to be validated using this library.
+Note that token request scopes should only have the custom scope, and no MS Graph scopes, otherwise you will get a token that cannot be validated.

 1. Run the sample, sign in, and click get profile.